Dechrissen/website/blog/pokemon-solus-rgb.md

 1. All 151 Pokémon are not obtainable in either version, so trading with another cartridge is necessary.
     - Certain Pokémon are only obtainable via in-game trades, which means they will suffer from boosted EXP / lack of obedience based on level (imo, both of these things are negatives).
-2. Certain Pokémon only evolve via trading (Machoke, Graveler, Haunter, Kadabra) -- thiss cannot be achieved with only one cartridge.
+2. Certain Pokémon only evolve via trading (Machoke, Graveler, Haunter, Kadabra) -- this cannot be achieved with only one cartridge.
 3. HMs are frequently used, which leads to either the necessity of an HM slave, or the sacrificing of some of your party Pokémon's move slots.
 In either case, your party's full potential is reduced.

 Whenever I was doing a Gen 1 playthrough, these are things which consistently made me long for a _slightly_ different reality.
 I wanted to be able to get any Pokémon for my party, first of all.
 I didn't want to choose the version I played based on Pokémon availability.
 I also wanted to be able to use any of the four trade evolutions without needing to actually trade a friend (or even just another cartridge that I owned) via Link Cable.
 And I wanted the option to use the in-game-trade-exclusive Pokémon without being afflicted with the boosted EXP / disobedience curse.